waynegraham/registry.clir.org/_projects/2014-the-tubac-presidio-and-fort-verde-collections.md

 ---
 layout: project
-title: "The Tubac Presidio and Fort Verde Collections"
+title: The Tubac Presidio and Fort Verde Collections
 ---